liberland/docs/blockchain/tokenomics-primer.md

 #### Increase in Money Supply
 The increase in money supply is set by the system and is constant.
 The initial increase is 10 percent p/a, subject to change by governance, hence, the coin holders.
 Coin holders have the incentive of keeping the increase in money supply relatively low and sustainable.
 The reason why this increase needs to be nonzero is that the higher it is, the more incentive the validators and nominators have to keep the chain decentralized.

+## Validators
+[Validators](https://wiki.polkadot.network/docs/learn-staking#selection-of-validators) get selected by the algorithm based on the size of their stake.
+Validators need to be LLD holding Citizens.
+Their responsibility is to [produce new block candidates](https://wiki.polkadot.network/docs/learn-consensus#block-production-babe) and [finalize blocks](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa).
+Validators are selected per epoch and inactive validators can be "slashed" by the system.

+## Nominators
+[Nominators](https://wiki.polkadot.network/docs/learn-staking#selection-of-validators) ensure the true decentralization of the chain.
+Anyone can be a nominator and becoming one is the question of having some LLD and setting up a stash.
+Nominators don't get reward for hosting a node, but for staking their LLD into a node of an existing Validator, hereby increasing their chance at nomination.